QuentinRa/blog.quentinra.dev/tools/vim/commands/search.md

 [Go back](..#-and-now-mastering-it)

-This is a list of the commands you will use to search something.
+This is a list of the commands you will use to search for something.

 * `/mot` : search (Descending)
 * `?mot` : search (Ascending)